Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/textures.rst

 Scale input
    Overall texture scale.
 The scale is a factor of the bounding box of the face divided by the scale.
    For example, a scale of 15 will result in 15 alternate patterns over the overall UV bounding box.
-   Different patterns could be achieved using other nodes to the give different input patterns to this socket For example, using the Math Node.
+   Different patterns could be achieved using other nodes to give different input patterns to this socket.
+   For example, using the Math Node.
 Color output
    Texture color output.